Meet-forever/Regex_Interpreter/README.md

 # Regex Interpreter
-Project Idea and instruction taken from: [PLC-Project-1](https://tinman.cs.gsu.edu/~raj/4330/sp22/project1/)
+Project idea and instruction taken from: [PLC-Project-1](https://tinman.cs.gsu.edu/~raj/4330/sp22/project1/)

 <p>This project uses an idea from the theory of computation.
 First, the user gives grammar in the form of a regular expression.
 Then, the parser recursively builds DFA (Deterministic Finite Automaton) from the given regular expression.
 Now, the user can provide an input in the form of a string to check whether a string follows the regular expression.
 It checks that by running the DFA against the given input, and if DFA reaches the final state, the given input follows regular expression; otherwise, the given input is not valid.</p>